-Please note: due to the COVID-19 pandemic, the Pillors of Excellence Internship Program is currently on hold until further notice
+Please note: The Pillors of Excellence Internship Program is currently on hiatus.

 Structure – High school interns are placed in a professional environment for 4 – 6 weeks where they develop their skills and assess their capabilities while on-the-job and working with adults.
 Interns participate in an actual work setting in order to determine the suitability of an occupation and the amount of preparation required for a particular career.
 The internship assists students in making career choices, in building employment skills, and making the transition to the professional realm.